Turkey withdraws from European treaty protecting women - WTMJ

 Many women suffer physical or sexual violence at the hands of their husbands or partners, but up-to-date official statistics are unavailable.
 The Istanbul Convention requires states to collect data.

+Hundreds of women and allies gathered in Istanbul, wearing masks and holding banners.
+Their demonstration has so far been allowed but the area was surrounded by police and a coronavirus curfew is begins in the evening.

-Protesting women is Istanbul shouted “you cannot lock millions of women to their homes, you cannot erase them from the streets and the squares.”
+They shouted pro-LGBT slogans and called for Erdogan’s resignation.
+They cheered as a woman speaking through a megaphone said, “You cannot close up millions of women in their homes.
+You cannot erase them from the streets and the squares.”

 Turkey was the first country to sign the Council of Europe’s “Convention on preventing and combating violence against women and domestic violence” at a committee of ministers meeting in Istanbul in 2011.
 The law came into force in 2014 and Turkey’s constitution says international agreements have the force of law.

-Some lawyers claimed Saturday that the treaty is still active, arguing the president cannot withdraw from it without the approval of parliament, which ratified it in 2012.
+Some lawyers claimed Saturday that the treaty is still active, arguing the president cannot withdraw from it without the approval of parliament, which ratified the Istanbul Convention in 2012.

-But Erdogan gained sweeping powers with his re-election in 2018, setting in motion the change in Turkey from a parliamentary system to an executive presidency.
+But Erdogan gained sweeping powers with his re-election in 2018, setting in motion Turkey changing from a parliamentary system of government to an executive presidency.

+The justice minister wrote on Twitter that while parliament approves treaties which the executive branch puts into effect, the executive also has the authority to withdraw from them.

 Women lawmakers from Turkey’s main opposition party said they will not recognize the decree and called it another “coup” on parliament, which had unanimously accepted the treaty, and a usurpation of the rights of 42 million women.